-Open access (OA) publication provides free, open, online access to journal articles, and other scholarly outputs including conference papers, theses, monographs and book chapters.
+Open access publication provides free, open, online access to journal articles, and other scholarly outputs including conference papers, theses, books, book chapters and datasets.

-Open access publication aims to accelerate the pace of discovery and innovation and enrich education by facilitating the worldwide communication of research and scholarship.
+Open access sharing and publication aims to accelerate the pace of discovery and innovation and enrich education by facilitating the worldwide communication of research and scholarship.

 Open access shifts the costs of publishing so that the reader can obtain the content at no cost.

 Watch "Open Access" by to gain a better understanding of open access publishing.
-Thise videos are part of the series of short films about open sccess information platform made by open-access.net.
+Thise videos are part of the series of short films about open access information platform made by open-access.net.

 For researchers: OA provides free online access to peer-reviewed research.
 You are not limited by your institution’s subscriptions to a defined group of journals.